You'll be warmly welcomed to the town of Coleambally!

 Walking tracks are located in the forest reserves that surround the town.
 Kangaroos are often seen at dusk and dawn, feeding on the ovals and reserves.

 Coleambally and surrounds is a bird watcher's delight!
-It's home to an extensive array of fauna and flora including the threatened species the Superb Parrot and the Southern Bell Frog.
+Each of the streets are named after local birds, with the street signs featuring each bird's picture.
+You can wander through the town to see the beautiful birds featured on the street signs or you can check out the real thing with the bountiful bird life that is around.
+We are home to an extensive array of fauna and flora, including the threatened species the Superb Parrot and the Southern Bell Frog.
 Rice fields provide a valuable feeding habitat for many species of water birds, including bitterns, sandpipers, ibis, herons and egrets.
+More information on our birdlife is available here.

 Brolga, although rare, are found in and around Coleambally.
 The town entranceway celebrates this magnificent bird in metal sculpture form.

 John McInnes Square in Brolga Place was constructed in 1988 as a Bicentennial project.
-The pergola is local red gum timber covered with wisteria.
+The pergola is made from local red gum timber covered with wisteria.
 Modern public toilets are located here along with plenty of seating and a barbecue.
-Children can also have a blast at the highly visible Skate Park.

 Brolga Place is the retail centre.
 Banking services, an IGA supermarket, butcher, post office, newsagent, a niche fabric haberdashery specialising in quilting and craft supplies, hair salon, coffee shops, and a picture framing and giftware business provide interest.
 There is a pharmacy, accounting and legal service providers.
 You'll also find a great range of places to eat.